KangningZhang/DeepCaImX/README.md

 ![alt text](https://github.com/KangningZhang/DeepCaImX/blob/main/imgs/Fig1.png)

 ## System and Environment Requirements
-#### 1. At least 6 GB momory of GPU/CPU is required.
+#### 1. Both CPU and GPU are supported to run the code of DeepCaImX.
 A CUDA compatible GPU is preferred.
-In our demo of full version, we use a GPU of Quadro RTX8000 48GB.
+##### 1.1 In our demo of full version, we use a GPU of Quadro RTX8000 48GB to accelerate the training speed.
+##### 1.2 In our demo of full version,  ~6 GB momory of GPU/CPU is required.
 #### 2. Python 3.x and Tensorflow 2.9.0
 #### 3. Virtual environment: Anaconda